Finite-size prethermalization at the chaos-to-integrable crossover: Results

 \paragraph*{Spread of the wave function: pre-thermal plateau.} To quantify the spread at a long time in FS, we define the first moment of the distribution with respect to the equilibrium distribution $\mathcal{P}_d^{\text{th}}$,

 With this, we characterize the extension of the time-evolved wave function in FS in the metric of the FS distance.

 We show $\Delta x(t)$ for different $\lambda$ in Fig. \ref{fig_dx}.
 At short times we observe an initial decay of the form $\Delta x(t)\sim e^{-\Gamma^2 t^2}$ which is a universal feature for quantum many-body chaotic systems~\cite{SchiulazPRB19}.
 The constant $\Gamma$ is related to the depletion time of the initial state.
 For larger times $t\gg1$, the behavior becomes non-universal, and the trajectories of $\Delta x(t)$ depend strongly on the interaction strength $\lambda$.
 For large $\lambda$ the decay continues with presumably a power law, while for smaller $\lambda$, close to the crossover, we again observe the emergence of a finite time plateau, resembling the non-interacting limit, up to a thermalization time scale, where eventually in the ergodic phase thermalization occurs and $\Delta x(t)$ tends to zero.
 It is apparent that this quantity behaves qualitatively very similar to the density-density correlator in Fig.~\ref{f2}.
-Apparently, the FS structure imposed by the FS distance of basis states has a direct impact on the density-density correlator~\eqref{eq2}.
+Apparently, the FS structure imposed by the FS distance of basis states has a direct impact on the density-density correlator~\eqref{eq2}\JD{, as discussed in detail in Ref. \cite{CreedRoy22}.
+It has been shown that the first moment of the extension in Fock space, measured in a metric, can be related rigorously to two-point correlators in quantum spin chains.}

 As a final check for this fact, we calculate $\Delta x_\infty=\Delta x(t\to\infty)$, which probes the statistics of the many-body eigenstates of the Hamiltonian which has been explored in Ref.~\cite{MonterioMBL21}.
 In Fig.~\ref{f_transition}, we observe the finite size crossover behavior as a function of $\lambda$.
-Indeed, there is a crossing of the data associated with different system sizes when $\lambda$ is rescaled by $N^2$.
+Indeed, there is a crossing of the data associated with different system sizes when $\lambda$ is rescaled by $N^{5/2}$.
 This is consistent with the finite time dynamics and crossover we found earlier in the density-density correlator.

+\JD{The finite size scaling of the critical interaction strength $\lambda_c$ is consistent with the results found in similar models in Ref.~\cite{MonterioMBL21,MirlinAOP2021}.
+Additionally, it matches the prediction with random regular graphs (RRG) transition.
+Recently, \textcite{Mirlin2023} predicted a critical disorder $W_c^\text{RRG}\propto N^4 \log{N}$, which is related to the critical interaction strength $\lambda_c$ by $W_c\propto \lambda_c^{-1}N^{3/2}$, where the factor $N^{3/2}$ is accounted for by the different normalization of the interaction term in our model~\eqref{ham}.
+Quantitatively, the numerical values of the cross-over scale for a fixed system size are consistent with each other. }